UCLA-Rocket-Project/OLD-Ares2022-2023/Raspberry Pi/README.md

 # Raspberry Pi
 This folder includes all files related to the operation of Raspberry Pi in the ground electronics system.
+The Raspberry Pi needs to be running the [latest 64 bit Raspbian](https://www.raspberrypi.com/software/).

 ## Directory Structure